Minerva Programs

 House Council Co-Chairs

 The House Council Co-Chairs need to have a good sense for how their Minerva House is functioning on an everyday basis.
-The House Council Chairs will chair House Council meetings and work with other House Council members, the general membership, and the Assistant/Associate Director for Minerva Programs to advance House energy, spirit, interaction and reputation on campus.
+The House Council Chairs will chair House Council meetings and work with other House Council members, the general membership, and the Associate Director for Minerva Programs to advance House energy, spirit, interaction and reputation on campus.
 The House Council Chair will facilitate discussion on the House Council on issues ranging from how the House is used, to involving members in House events, to how it spends its funding.
 House Council Co-Chairs are elected by a vote of the general house membership during the winter term and serve in the position for one year beginning in the spring term.

 Student Representative